WEB SITE INDEX:

 Rabbi Nachman of Breslov, from Warrior of the Light, by Paulo Coelho

-The following definitions are simply a starting point.
+The definitions of the Divine Names, as offered on these web pages, are simply a starting point.
 They are merely fragments, pieces of a puzzle, awaiting your loving attention.
-By meditating on the essence of the multiple meanings of the Arabic roots from which the Beautiful Name is derived, one may discover a deeply personal meaning, and thereby learn how to most appropriately acknowledge and appreciate that specific quality in one's own life and in all of creation in every moment.
+By meditating on the essence of the multiple meanings of the Arabic roots from which each Beautiful Name is derived, one may discover a deeply personal meaning, and thereby learn how to most appropriately acknowledge and appreciate that specific quality in one's own life and in all of creation in every moment.

 Guidance

-On any journey, unfamiliar territory may be more easily traversed with the aid of an experienced guide, and an experienced guide can be an invaluable aid in the study and use of wazîfa.
+On any journey, unfamiliar territory may be more easily traversed with the aid of an experienced guide, and similarly, an experienced guide can be an invaluable aid in the study and use of wazīfa.

 The role of a spiritual guide is beautifully summarized in the Chandogya Upanishad (VI.14.1):